Peeking inside a $15 Camera

 WhiteBalance = 0

-Looks like the ISO, focus, exposure, etc. are static.
+Looks like the ISO, focus, exposure compensation, and such are fixed.

-ANYWAYS enough nerd potatoes, here's the meat.
-One of the first things I did with this camera is to take it apart, actually.
+One of the first things I did with this camera is to take it apart.

 The camera's version text is written on the PCB.
 It reads "HX02-K600C V1.0" and "230523" (date code?).

-We're probably most interested in the SoC and ROM chip.
+We're probably most interested in the SoC and EEPROM.
 Here's a picture of the unidentified SoC, which reads "HX3302B AH176YDM".